 Let these reports from Harvard Medical School help you reach your fitness goals

 Want to bring more power to athletic pursuits?
 Build up your balance and stability?
 Or are you simply hoping to make everyday acts like bending, turning, and reaching easier?
 A strong, flexible core underpins all these goals.
-Core muscles need to be strong, yet flexible, and core fitness should be part of every exercise program.
+Core muscles need to be strong, yet flexible, and core fitness, like that found in the Special Health Report Core Exercises: 5 workouts to tighten your abs, strengthen your back, and improve balance, should be part of every exercise program.

 All of us probably know some areas where we could boost our health and happiness — perhaps by exercising more, eating healthier, learning stress management techniques, or nipping a bad habit in the bud — but making a change can be daunting.
 It doesn’t have to be, though.
 This Special Health Report, Simple Changes, Big Rewards: A practical, easy guide for healthy, happy living, will show you how to incorporate simple changes into your life that can reap big rewards.

 Dog owners know that their furry friends offer unparalleled companionship.
 A growing body of research shows they also do much more.
 Owning a dog can prompt you to be more physically active—have leash, will walk.This Special Health Report, Get Healthy, Get a Dog: The health benefits of canine companionship, shows how having a dog can also reduce feelings of isolation and loneliness, help calm jagged nerves, and improve the lives of older individuals.
 Just petting a dog can lower the petter's blood pressure and heart rate (while having a positive effect on the dog as well).